create-se4ai/website/blog/2022-09-21-upcoming/index.md

 </div>
 <div class="text">

-<strong>Title: </strong>Beyond Compliance: A Large Scale Study on the Completeness and Consistency of the GitHub SBOMs.
+This edition of Trainee Talks features MASc candidate Kawsar Ahmed Bhuiyan, a member of the REALISE Lab at Concordia University under the supervision of Prof. Diego Elias Costa.
+Kawsar will be presenting his work on "Beyond Compliance: A Large-scale Study on the Completeness and Consistency of the GitHub SBOMs".<a href="/blog/2022/09/21/upcoming/event/Trainee_Talk July17_2026"> <strong>Read More</strong></a>

-Modern software development relies heavily on open-source components.
-Reusing components accelerates innovation but increases exposure to supply-chain attacks exploiting known vulnerabilities.
-Software Bills of Materials (SBOMs) improve software supply chain transparency by enumerating. <a href="/blog/2022/09/21/upcoming/event/Trainee_Talk July17_2026"> <strong>Read More</strong></a>
 </div>
 </div>
  </div>